Marcus Poscha: Bury

 Born in Rochdale, Greater Manchester, Poscha joined the youth system of Bury.
 In the 2013–14 season he played in every youth team game, making 28 appearances as the side reached the Lancashire FA Senior Cup final.
 He made his professional debut on 3 May 2014, coming on as a substitute for Scott Burgess in the second half of the 0–0 draw with Morecambe.
 In February 2015, Poscha signed his first professional contract with the club.

 However, Poscha failed to make a breakthrough at Bury and was loaned out to Ramsbottom United, where he made ten appearances and scored once for the side.
 In March 2016, Poscha was loaned out again to Stockport County and went on to make three appearances during his time there.

 At the end of the 2015–16 season, Poscha was released by the club.

 Crewe Alexandra

 After trials for various clubs over the summer, Poscha signed a deal with Crewe Alexandra until the end of the season on 9 September 2016.

-However, Poscha was sent straight to the U23 squad, where he played for the most of the season.
+However, Poscha was sent straight to the U23 squad, where he played for most of the season.
 At the end of the 2016–2017, without making a single appearance for the Crewe Alexandra first team, he was released by the club.